Key Points

 Buying XRP

-This is why the easiest way to buy XRP is through a brokerage like Caleb & Brown.
+The easiest way to buy XRP is through a brokerage like Caleb & Brown.
 We make purchasing XRP easy and accessible whether you use fiat currency or crypto.
-Trusted by over 21,000 investors across 100 countries, our dedicated team of experts works around the clock to carry out all your crypto trades.
+Trusted by over 25,000 investors across 100 countries, our dedicated team of experts works around the clock to carry out all your crypto trades.
 If you’re ready to dive in and make your first XRP purchase, open an account with us for free today.

 Recommended reading: Common Crypto Investing Strategies Every Investor Should Know